Collaboration Success Program

 Teams and individuals can get help through:

-- Attendance at an in-person kick-off meeting to share your proposed plan and receive helpful hints, insights, and feedback from other participants as well as several community identity practitioners.
+- Attendance at a kick-off meeting to share your proposed plan and receive helpful hints, insights, and feedback from other participants as well as several community identity practitioners.

 - Collaborative learning through a regularly scheduled three-month series of CSP community checkpoints.
 These include bi-weekly status and Q&A calls, and access to practitioners and advisors using Internet2’s Slack channels and e-mail lists.
 These meetings and lists are open to your entire team.